-The responsible financial officer is responsible for the other information in the annual report and accounts.
-The other information comprises the information included in the annual report other than the financial statements and my auditor's report thereon.
+The other information comprises the information included in the financial statements other than the financial statements and my auditor's report thereon.
+The responsible financial officer is responsible for the other information contained within the annual report.
 My opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated later in my report, I do not express any form of assurance conclusion thereon.